sanchit-ahuja/sanchit-ahuja.github.io/index.md

 {% include image.html url="images/photo-modified.png" caption="" width="300px" align="right" %}

 Hi!
 I am Sanchit.
-I am an incoming Machine Learning Research Engineer at [**Skit.ai**](https://Skit.ai), is an AI-first SaaS voice automation company.
+I am a Machine Learning Research Engineer at [**Skit.ai**](https://Skit.ai), which is an AI-first SaaS voice automation company.
+I am part of the Core ML team.
 I recently graduated from Birla Institute of Technology and Science, Pilani, Rajasthan, India majoring in Electrical and Electronics Engineering.

 ---
-Previously, I worked as a Data Science intern at [**Fi**](https://fi.money) where I worked on Transaction Categorisation.
+Previously, I was a Data Science intern at [**Fi**](https://fi.money) where I worked on Transaction Categorisation.
 I was involved in creating the dataset, modelling and inferencing and finally hosting the model.
 <br>
 I was also a Research Intern at the [**LTI Group**](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html) at University of Hamburg where I worked on the using Reinforcement Learning on Neural Machine Translation.
 <br>